 The Village of Attica (the Village), Seneca County, is a body politic and corporate established to exercise the rights and privileges conveyed to it by the constitution and laws of the State of Ohio.
 A publicly-elected six-member Council directs the Village.
 The Village provides general government services, including maintenance of Village streets.
+The Village contracts with the Seneca County Sheriff's Office to provide security of persons and property.
 The Attica-Venice-Reed Fire District provides fire protection and the Attica-Venice-Reed EMS services (each is its own separate entity, not governed by the Village of Attica).